 Upon the reception of an MLME-QTP.request primitive, an HE STA shall perform the following procedure to start the Quiet Time Period Operation (Figure 27-14 (Quiet(#6797) Time Period operation)):

-If responder AP and requester HE STA are QTP capable as indicated by the QTP Support field in the HE Capabilities element, the requester HE STA sends a Quiet Time Period Request frame indicating the duration, interval, and type of operation (indicated by vendor specific service type).
+If responder AP and requester HE STA are QTP capable as indicated by the QTP Support field in the HE Capabilities element, the requester HE STA sends a Quiet Time Period Request frame indicating the duration, interval, and type of operation (indicated by [3041, 9112] Service Specific Identifier ).
 The requester HE STA may include multiple Quiet Time Period Request elements in one frame for multiple types of peer-to-peer(#5344) operations.

 If a Quiet Time Period Response frame is received with the dialog token matching the(#6799) request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primi-tive indicating the success of the procedure.